PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

             where :math:`\eta_\lambda` is the learning rate of :math:`\lambda`.

             Ultimately, we only need to add the above two steps to the TRPO and PPO;
-            then we will get the TRPO-lag and the PPO-lag.
+            then we will get the TRPOLag and the PPOLag.

             .. attention::
                 :class: warning

-                In practice, We often need to manually set the initial value of as well as the learning rate.
+                In practice, we often need to manually set the initial value of as well as the learning rate.
                 Unfortunately, Lagrange algorithms are algorithms that **are sensitive to hyperparameter selection**.

                 - If the initial value of :math:`\lambda` or learning rate is chosen to be large,